wh-alice/mig_visualstudio/vs/cross-platform/setup-and-install.md

     1. A networked Mac or Mac mini with OS X Yosemite running OS X 10.10.5 or later (required for Xcode 7.1).

-    2. When using Visual Studio on a Windows (7+) machine as your primary development environment, a networked Mac is necessary only to compile and debug iOS apps, attach to the iOS simulator or tethered devices, and to use the storyboard designer in Visual Studio for designing the user interface.
+    2. When using Visual Studio on a Windows (7+) computer as your primary development environment, a networked Mac is necessary only to compile and debug iOS apps, attach to the iOS simulator or tethered devices, and to use the storyboard designer in Visual Studio for designing the user interface.
 Older Mac models are entirely sufficient for this secondary role.

 ##  <a name="windows"></a> Windows setup (Visual Studio and Xamarin)